SejalAhire/Diabetes-Prediction/README.md

-# Projects
+# Diabetes Prediction

-1)Diabetes Prediction- Diabetes Predction is the system that can predict whether a person has diabetes or not using SVM.
+ Diabetes Predction is the system that can predict whether a person has diabetes or not using SVM.